 The Design Thinking process puts the needs and requirements of the user first.
-The first stage of the process is dedicated to building empathy with your target users and getting to understand their needs, expectations, and behaviours.
+The first stage of the process is dedicated to building empathy with your target users and understanding their needs, expectations, and behaviors.

-Next, you’ll focus on coming up with ideas which are quickly turned into prototypes and tested on real users.
+Next, you’ll focus on developing ideas quickly turned into prototypes and tested on real users.
 Inherent to the Design Thinking process is the early and frequent testing of your solutions; this way, you can gather feedback and make any necessary changes long before the product is developed.